solarwinds/snap-plugin-lib/v1/README.md

 ### Custom Config:

 Users can provide their own config with the `-config` flag.
-If a config is required for the plugin to load, diagnostics will show a warning describing which keys are required and not provided.
+If a config is required for the plugin to load, diagnostics will show a warning describing which keys are required but not provided.

 When using the `-config` flag, it expects a parameter in the form of a JSON.
 This is of the form `'{}'`.
 An example config is: `-config '{\"key\":\"kelly\", \"spirit-animal\":\"coatimundi\"}'`.